voxel51/fiftyone/docs/source/teams/teams_app.rst

 .. _teams-app:

-FiftyOne Teams App
+FiftyOne Enterprise App
 ==================

 .. default-role:: code

-The FiftyOne Teams App allows you to visualize, browse, and interact with your individual datasets like you can with the :ref:`FiftyOne App <fiftyone-app>`, but with expanded features for organizing, permissionsing, versioning, and sharing your team's datasets, all from a centralized web portal.
+The FiftyOne Enterprise App allows you to visualize, browse, and interact with your individual datasets like you can with the :ref:`FiftyOne App <fiftyone-app>`, but with expanded features for organizing, permissionsing, versioning, and sharing your team's datasets, all from a centralized web portal.

-This page provides a brief overview of some features available only in the FiftyOne Teams App.
+This page provides a brief overview of some features available only in the FiftyOne Enterprise App.

 .. _teams-homepage:

 The homepage
 ____________

-When you login to the FiftyOne Teams App, you'll land on the homepage pictured below.
+When you login to the FiftyOne Enterprise App, you'll land on the homepage pictured below.

 In the top bar of this page, on the left side, the gray number next to